 Naming all items reduces the risk!
-Any items of lost property are put in a central 'Lost Property Box' in the junior cloakroom - if your child has lost something then please check there.
+Any items of lost property are put on the pegs in the hall - if your child has lost something then please check there.
 We do keep lost property for a reasonable period of time; but it is often difficult to identify items that are not named.
-Displays of lost property are made at the end of each term.
-Buying a 'Sharpie' pen to label your child's clothes is a very worthwhile investment.
+Buying a 'Sharpie' or wash proof pen to label your child's clothes is a very worthwhile investment.